vtexdocs/help-center-content/docs/tutorials/en/how-to-integrate-an-external-gift-card-provider-with-vtex.md

 ---
-title: How to integrate an external Gift Card provider with VTEX
+title: 'How to integrate an external Gift Card provider with VTEX'
 id: tutorials_450
 status: PUBLISHED
 createdAt: 2017-04-27T22:05:26.566Z